brunaamorelli/flanci-cotacao/README.md

 # flanci-cotacao

-API Rest implemented with Node.js, Restify and Mongoose.
+API Rest implemented with Node.js, Restify, and Mongoose.
 Security implemented with Auth0.
 Logs Implemented with Bunyan.
 Tests implemented with Jest and Supertest.

 ---
 ## Requirements